-Another issue is what your dog has adapted to?
+Another issue is what has your Golden become accustomed to for its sleeping situation.
 For example, if your Golden Retriever sleeps with you at night or at the foot of your bed, and suddenly you are gone, how will it react?
 And, how will you know if your dog is becoming distressed or not?

 Golden Retrievers like routine and are sensitive to changes.